-The American Board of Medical Specialties (the umbrella organization for ABPN and other specialty boards) also offers a variety of resources for the public to check a physician’s certification status.
-See the links under the “Is Your Physician Certified?” box on the www.abms.org homepage.
+The American Board of Medical Specialties (the umbrella organization for ABPN and other specialty boards) also provides a comprehensive website — Certification Matters — as a resource for the public to learn more about board certification.

 No. Physicians are issued a medical license by their state after completing an accredited or approved training program.
 A medical license is required to practice medicine in the U.S. or Canada.
 However, board certification is not required to practice medicine.
 Physicians obtain and continue to maintain board certification by choice or as a requirement by their employer or insurance.

 A physician who is board certified has an ongoing commitment to expand his/her knowledge and take an exam every 10 years in addition to the state licensing requirements for practicing medicine.
 To remain board certified, he/she is required to continue to participate in educational activities that update and expand medical knowledge over the course of a career (see What is ABPN Certification?).

 Find out more about why board certification and maintenance of certification are important physician credentials by visiting the Certification Matters website.